Herbert Stanley: Life and career

 He returned to Africa in 1931 to serve as High Commissioner for the United Kingdom in South Africa before his appointment as Governor of Southern Rhodesia in 1935, initially for a two-year term, but he was persuaded to remain in Salisbury until 1942, when he retired from active service.

+During his tenure as Governor of Southern Rhodesia, Stanley served across three reigns, those of George V, Edward VIII, and George VI.
+His governorship coincided with significant labour disputes across the region; in January 1938 he received a formal protest from Sir Harold Kittermaster, Governor of Nyasaland, over the conditions and wages offered to Nyasa workers in Southern Rhodesia, which Kittermaster considered inferior to those available on the Rand.

 Upon his retirement, Stanley settled in Cape Town and was appointed chief commissioner of the Boy Scouts of South Africa.
 He died a widower in a Cape Town nursing home, aged 82, survived by two sons and two daughters.